Semantically-Aware Constrained Decoding for Code Generation

 async function main() {

-await $`Ultimate answer is to the life, universe and everything is `
+await $`The answer to the ultimate question of life, the universe, and everything is `

 await gen({ regex: /\d\d/ })